5 Common Webinar Mistakes and How to Avoid Them

 4. No Strategy for On-Demand Webinars

 Okay, so you’ve run your webinar and you’re sharing your results with sales.
 It’s over now right?
 Wrong.
 Webinars don’t end after a live production.
-If anything, on-demand webinars are just as important element in your program as the live event.
+If anything, on-demand webinars are just as important an element in your program as the live event.

 With on-demand webinars you can broaden your audience (up to a third, according to the ON24 Webinar Benchmarks Report 2019) and cement your company as a proactive thought leader.
 How?
 Well, you can build out a webinar series, organize on-demand events by topic and even use them to provide a continuing education course.
 Really, it’s up to you.